ZorvWolf/EvilJam/README.md

 ## Special Features

+### Jam All Clients

+EvilJam allows you to perform deauthentication attacks on all clients connected to a target WiFi network.
+This feature can be accessed through the "WiFi Jam" option, where you can choose to jam all clients.
+This is useful for testing the security and resilience of a network by simulating a denial-of-service attack.

 ### Jam Specific Client

 EvilJam allows you to perform deauthentication attacks on specific clients connected to a target WiFi network.
-This feature can be accessed through the "WiFi Jam" option, where you can choose to jam all clients or a specific client.
+This feature can be accessed through the "WiFi Jam" option, where you can choose to jam a specific client.
+This is particularly useful for targeting specific devices without disrupting the entire network.

+### Capture Handshake

+EvilJam provides an easy way to capture WPA/WPA2 handshakes from a target WiFi network.
+This feature can be accessed through the "Capture Handshake" option.
+The captured handshakes can be used for offline password cracking.

+### Easily Crack Handshake

+EvilJam allows you to easily crack the password of a captured handshake using a wordlist.
+This feature can be accessed through the "Crack Handshake" option.
+The tool uses `aircrack-ng` to attempt to crack the password, and the results are saved to a file for later reference.

+### Easy to Use Interface

+EvilJam provides a user-friendly interface with clear instructions and options.
+The main menu allows you to easily navigate through different features and functionalities.
+The tool also provides detailed feedback and status updates during operations, making it easy to understand what is happening at each step.

+### Comprehensive Network Scanning

+EvilJam includes robust network scanning capabilities, allowing you to detect and list all available WiFi networks and clients.
+The tool provides detailed information about each network, including the ESSID, BSSID, and channel, helping you make informed decisions about which network to target.

+### Flexible Attack Options

+EvilJam offers flexible attack options, allowing you to perform deauthentication attacks on all clients or specific clients.
+You can also capture WPA/WPA2 handshakes for later analysis and password cracking.
+The tool supports both automated and manual attack modes, giving you full control over the attack process.

+### Monitor and Managed Mode Switching

+EvilJam makes it easy to switch between monitor mode and managed mode on your network interfaces.
+This is essential for performing network scans and attacks, as well as returning your interface to normal operation after the attack.

 ## Disclaimer